rafimrfdn/portfolio/src/posts/0026-how-to-connect-a-two-ec2-instances-database-and-files-transfer-using-aws-cli.md

 --volume-id $AWS_EBS_VOLUME
 ```

+Explanation:

-The command attaches the EBS volume to the first EC2 instance.
+- The `aws ec2 attach-volume` command attaches the EBS volume to the first EC2 instance.
+- The `--device` option specifies the device name.
+- The `--instance-id` option specifies the instance ID.
+- The `--volume-id` option specifies the volume ID.

 ### Step 3: Create a File System and Mount the EBS Volume